deep-entertainment/safehouse/design/gdd.md

 #### Early morning

-*MARJORIE* wakes up to the sound of a fight.
+[[marjorie]] wakes up to the sound of a fight.
 She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and comes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

 *CALVIN* first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
 He shoots and pushes against the door.
 The cupboard moves and the door opens. *CALVIN* comes in, but is gunned down by the wounded *REBECA*, who breaks down.